microsoft/WindowsAppSDK-Samples/Samples/Windowing/README.md

 ---
 # AppWindow gallery sample

-These samples demonstrate how to use AppWindow to customize your application's window.
+These samples demonstrate how to use AppWindow to manage your application's window.

 ## Building and running any of the samples
 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).